February 2019 Khimsar Relief Ride

 Day 4: February 22nd

 Early morning jeep drive (approx.1hour)from Gajner for to our first camp in Deshnok.
 The drive will take us through marvelous sand dunes to our first camp in Deshnok.
 Theres is a good possibility of sighting herds of camels, the area is known to have them.
-Be on the lookout for the gamboling baby-camels, which make a very enchanting sight! morning visit to a school in Deshnok to perform our paediatric program where we will de-worm and distribute educational materials and sporting equipment to young students (Please note that our De-worming program be confirmed closer to the start date of the ride based on whether the government school de-worming program is in effect) After lunch we will distribute livestock to widows and 'below poverty level' individuals at the Goddess temple in Deshnok.
+Be on the lookout for the gamboling baby-camels, which make a very enchanting sight! morning visit to a school in Deshnok to perform our pediatric program where we will de-worm and distribute educational materials and sporting equipment to young students (Please note that our De-worming program be confirmed closer to the start date of the ride based on whether the government school de-worming program is in effect) After our school program we will distribute livestock to widows and 'below poverty level' individuals at the Goddess temple in Deshnok.
 Late afternoon causal ride to try out our horses for the ride.
-Later that evening we will visit one of the highlights of the trip - The Karni Mata Temple (often known as the Rat Temple).
+Later that evening we will visit one of the highlights of the ride - The Karni Mata Temple (often known as the Rat Temple).
 We shall overnight in the dunes, in our tented camp in Deshnok.

 Day 5: February 23rd

 Ride from Deshnok to Dhingsiri.
 Riding through this dune filled area; we may see several Chinkara gazelles and if we're lucky, also come across the Desert Fox.
 This beautiful region is home to the Bishnoi tribe, who are known as conservationists as the preservation of animal and vegetable life is a religion and has been so from the early 15th century.
 We will stay in the tented camp Dhingsiri.